MynockSpit/no-boilerplate-redux/README.md

     npm install --save no-boilerplate-redux
     ```

-2. Import `store` from `no-boilerplate-redux` in your app, and use it like redux's `createStore`.
+2. Create your store using from `no-boilerplate-redux` in your app, and use it like redux's `makeStore`.

+    ```js
+    // import store
+    import { makeStore, makeReducer } from 'no-boilerplate-redux'

+    // create your store so you can attach it to your app const myStore = makeStore()
+    ```

+    If you already have reducers, you can use them like so:

+    ```js
+    import { makeStore, makeReducer } from 'no-boilerplate-redux' import { baseReducers } from './reducers'

+    const myStore = makeStore({
+      reducer: makeReducer(baseReducers)
+    })
+    ```

+3. Connect your React components to your state.
+This causes the "magic" auto-update we're familiar with from React. (example uses [`react-redux`](https://github.com/reduxjs/react-redux))

     ```jsx
-    /* index.jsx */

-    // import store
-    import store from 'no-boilerplate-redux'

-    // create your store and export it so we can set state on it export const myStore = store.create()

-    // use the imported store
+    // Provide the store to your app. render(
-    render(
       <Provider store={myStore}>
         <App />